TradeSignalTracker/privacy-policy/README.md

 - Store experiments in PostgreSQL for detailed result tracking
 - Modular design for easy extension and adaptation

-## 📦 Project Structure:
+## 📦 Project Structure
-├── models/ # Transformer models
+models/ # Transformer models
-├── data/ # Training and testing data
-├── optimization/ # Optuna setup and experiments
-├── visualization/ # Streamlit and other visualizations ├── logs/ # Logging and process tracking
-├── tests/ # Test scripts
+data/ # Training and testing data optimization/ # Optuna setup and experiments visualization/ # Streamlit and other visualizations logs/ # Logging and process tracking tests/ # Test scripts
-├── PRIVACY_POLICY.md # Privacy Policy
+PRIVACY_POLICY.md # Privacy Policy
-├── TERMS_OF_USE.md # Terms of Use
+TERMS_OF_USE.md # Terms of Use
-└── README.md # Project description
+README.md # Project description

 ## ⚙️ Installation
 ```bash